panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 But in some cases you need to maintain a single function instance between renderings:

-1. A functional component wrapped inside `React.memo()` accepts a  function object prop
+1. A functional component wrapped inside [React.memo() accepts a function object as prop](/use-react-memo-wisely/#4-reactmemo-and-callback-functions)
 2. When the function object is a dependency to other hooks, e.g. `useEffect(..., [callback])`
 3. When the function has some internal state, e.g. when the [function is debounced or throttled](/react-throttle-debounce/#2-debouncing-a-callback-the-first-attempt).